Staying safe while being social online

 - CISCO Networking Academy free IT and cyber security education programme, containing online courses, to help learners learn basic networking concepts and skills (suitable for ages 14+)

-- BT Barefoot helps primary school teachers to deliver the computer curriculum, through lessons, resources, online guides, and CPD workshops (suitable for primary).
+- Barefoot helps primary school teachers to deliver the computer curriculum, through lessons, resources, online guides, and CPD workshops (suitable for primary).

 Resources and information to help support children and young people with special educational needs and disabilities